Slamy/m68k-elf-gcc/README.md

               listsum - range loop   1419 us    142%   results verified
                 listsum - iterator   1419 us    142%   results verified

+# Conclusion

+The C++ stringstream and iostream classes should not be used!

+The current executable is 340 kB in size if used and 42 kB if absent.
+I'm not yet sure why this happens but a short search on the internet reveals that this is "normal" and libstdc++ is expected to have a size in hundreds of kB.
+Before, it was even bigger but the removal of Unwind and exception handling resulted in some decrease.

+Some people encourage the usage of libsupc++.
+But I've found that too much of C++ is missing this way.

+So if you plan to use C++ on the Amiga and plan to develop an AmigaDOS application for a system with some FastRAM I can guess that std::cout might be an option.
+For NDOS development I won't recommend it as space is quite valuable and printf is still a good solution for most use cases.

+If a big number of std::stringstream is handled I can highly discourage this as the runtime is nearly doubled compared to sprintf.
+Even this doesn't makes any sense as sprintf has the additional load of parsing the format string at runtime and C++ could template-magic this out of the way.

+The iteration tests reveal that down to the assembler level the code is nearly identical for all cases expect std::list which does make sense as the memory layout is different and the later must use pointers to get to the next entry.

+TODO There are some systematic differences in run-time.
+I'm not yet sure why this happens but investigation might be needed.

+On the allocation side I'm deeply confused.
+Malloc seems to be the fastest.
+And then shared_ptr is faster than new?
+And even unique_ptr is slower than shared_ptr?
+This doesn't makes any sense and I can only assume that the state of the heap as an effect on the results.
+This tests might need a remake with a fresh heap for each test and mabye also with seperate allocation and deallocation measurements.

 ## Disclaimer

 This project is provided as is.
 I can't held responsible for damages that it might cause on your hardware.
+I'll encourage to first try this on an emulated machine and only do this on real hardware if you know what you are doing.